nhsd-a2si/docs-uec-appts/_pages/implementation/demonstrator/sims_install.md

 |C|Cancel appointment|

 # Provider
 The TKW Provider Simulator is capable of testing a Consumer solution.
-As with any Provider system solution, it’s passive and waits to accept requests.
+As with any Provider system solution, it is passive and waits to accept requests.

-Once the container is up and running, reporting ‘ITK Testbench ready’, request can be made sent to it.
-The suppliers Consumer solution can be directed to the Provider Simulator, based on the address is was configured to listen via the Docker compose file docker-compose_provider_simulator.yml’.
+Once the container is up and running, reporting ‘*ITK Testbench ready*’, requests can be sent to it.
+The supplier's Consumer solution can be directed to the Provider Simulator, based on the address is was configured to listen via the Docker compose file - **docker-compose_provider_simulator.yml**.

-The Provider Simulator can also be tested using an API Test Tool such as Postman (https://www.postman.com/downloads/).
-A collection of all the requests which can be made to the Provider Simulator have been documented and can be imported into the tool to help see what the requests contain and envisage the eventual workflows.
+The Provider Simulator can also be tested using an API Test Tool such as [Postman](https://www.postman.com/downloads/).
+A [collection](https://github.com/nhsdigitalmait/FHIR_111_UEC/blob/master/Postman_collection/FHIR_111-UEC.postman_collection.json) of all the requests which can be made to the Provider Simulator have been documented and can be imported into the tool to assist seeing what the requests contain and envisage the eventual workflows.

-There are logs of activity for the Provider Simulator under ‘..\logs’.
+A validation report of activity sent to the Provider Simulator resides under '..\all_evidence\\<ASID\>' and logs of activity is recorded in ‘..\logs’.

 # Assuring with TKW
 Test plans